morganstanley/testplan/doc/en/observability.rst

 Observability
 *************

-Testplan provides built-in observability through OpenTelemetry tracing, allowing you to monitor and analyze test execution.
-This feature enables you to monitor test execution flow, timing, and performance bottlenecks
+Testplan provides built-in observability through OpenTelemetry tracing and logging, allowing you to monitor and analyze test execution.
+This feature enables you to monitor test execution flow, timing, performance bottlenecks, and export log output correlated with your traces to Loki.

 Overview
 ========

-The observability feature integrates OpenTelemetry to create spans for various levels of test execution:
+The observability feature integrates OpenTelemetry to create spans and collect logs for various levels of test execution:

   1. **Testplan level**: Top-level span for the entire test plan
   2. **Test level**: Spans for individual test runnables (MultiTest, PyTest, GTest, etc.)